Learn how to do EC and why you’d want to. Is baby elimination communication a good fit for your family? Here’s what you need to know.

 Begin with observation.
 Give baby diaper-free time on a waterproof mat so that you can begin to learn her cues.
 Keep in mind that many babies need to eliminate shortly after a feed and upon waking.
 Pay attention to your baby’s natural potty times.
 This is a great way to help baby recognize his own cues as well.

 Introduce cues.
 When you observe baby eliminating, consider introducing a cue sound like a “pss” sound for pee and a “hmm” sound for poo.
 Baby will start to associate those sound with “letting go.”
-You can also use the ASL sign for bathroom.
+You can also use the baby sign language sign for bathroom.
 For some babies, just the act of sitting on the potty can be a cue.

 Keep a potty nearby.
 Many parents choose to have an elimination communication potty in each room so there is always one close.
 When baby shows signs of needing to eliminate, bring her to the potty (or whatever receptacle you choose).

 Carry baby in a sling or other carrier.
 Babywearing can be a great tool for learning baby’s potty rhythms.
 Many babies won’t eliminate when held close, therefore will be quiet and alert when they don’t need to eliminate and will become fussy and show signs that they want to be taken out of the sling when they need to go.

 Get free updates based on your toddler’s birth date! – Free Updates on Toddler [In-article]

 What do I need in order to practice the baby Elimination Communication method?